-All members of the Compensation Committee are independent directors, and none of them are past or present employees or officers of the Company or any of our subsidiaries.
+During the last fiscal year, all members of the Compensation Committee were independent directors, and none of them were past or present employees or officers of the Company or any of our subsidiaries.
 No member of our Compensation Committee has any relationship with us requiring disclosure under Item 404 of Regulation S-K under the Exchange Act.
 None of our executive officers has served on a board or compensation committee (or other committee serving an equivalent function) of any other entity, one of whose executive officers serves on our Board or our Compensation Committee.